cicibauer/personal-website/content/publication/carabin2015prevalence.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *PLoS Neglected Tropical Diseases*."
+publication = "In *PLoS Neglected Tropical Diseases*"

 # Abstract and optional shortened version.
 abstract = "*Taenia solium* is an infection that is transmitted between pigs and humans.
 Humans may get infected with the larvae of Taenia solium, which results in cysticercosis, an infection